brucemack/tt07-sb-mixer/docs/math.md

 In the common situation where the mixer is being used in the final down-conversion stage of a receiver (i.e.
 RF and LO are close together and the IF is the base band signal), the difference product from the mixer is low-pass filtered so the presence of energy at the RF, LO, and RF+LO frequencies is not a problem - it's all being filtered away anyhow.
 But in intermediate conversions stages the extra mixer outputs may create a problem.
+In general, any time you've got strong unwanted signals running around in an RF circuit (esp. a mixer) you're going to get spurs.

 In the case of the single-balanced mixer, I don't think it's accurate to call this undesired output "leakage" because _the circuit was never designed to suppress the extra output in the first place._ But we'll stick with this